Xenotransplantation

 (CMAH-KO)

 Makana’s preclinical work further suggests that continued deletion of xenoantigens will be a successful approach to overcoming the later stages of antibody mediated rejection.
-Makana’s preclinical data shows >60% 400-day survival rates preclinically, and recipients surviving more than 3 years further confirms this.
+Makana’s preclinical data shows >60% 400-day survival rates preclinically, and recipients surviving more than 3 years confirms this.

 Proprietary Cross Match Assay